niharmeshram32/LinkHome/items/report.md

 ## Summary of Known Errors and Bugs

 **1. Bug 1:**
-- Sometimes the user signs up, the app crashes.
+- Sometimes when the user signs up, the app crashes.
 This can be fixed by clearing the device cache.
 - Although the app crashes, the user can still login in the application again using the new credentials.

 **2. Bug 2:**